The impact of plasma instability cooling on intergalactic magnetic field constraints in GeV cascades for optimized instability cooling parameters: Acknowledgments

 \section{Acknowledgments}

 SD was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy– EXC 2121 “Quantum Universe”– 390833306.
 This project was conceived by GS.
 The authors gratefully acknowledge the use of the CRPropa 3.2 framework for the numerical simulations performed in this work.
 The authors acknowledge the HPC facility of the Phenod cluster operated at Deutsches Elektronen-Synchrotron (DESY), Hamburg, Germany, and the PHYSnet computational resources operated at II.
 Institut f\"{u}r Theoretische Physik, Universit\"{a}t Hamburg.
+We are grateful to the reviewer for the constructive input.